tgfrerer/island/modules/le_2d/README.md

 `Le2D` works as a 2d drawing context with its own command encoder, `Encoder2D`.
 2d command encoders are temporary, freestanding objects.

 You issue drawing commands into a 2d command encoder.
-Once finished recorcing commands, you pass the encoder to the 2d drawing context for drawing via its `update` method.
+Once finished recording commands, you pass the encoder to the 2d drawing context for drawing via its `update` method.

 Add a 2d drawing context to your app object: